-Tutorial: Create and publish a lab in Azure Lab Services
+Tutorial: Create a lab for classroom training with Azure Lab Services

 - Create a lab